antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-16-scandinavian-in-sardinia.md

 Bee is from Norway originally and has lived for 11 years in Scotland.
 She loved it there and would happily move back at some point.
 So, why and how did she end up in Sardinia?

 _&#8220;What brought me to Sardinia was a red kayak on Instagram.
 I was following some people from Sardinia on Instagram and one of them has the exact same red kayak as mine.
 We started talking and I ended up going for a kayak and MTB (mountain bike) visit to Sardinia.
 I loved it so much that decided to stay.
-Right now I travel between Norway and Sardinia as I&#8217;m studying coaching in Norway.&#8221;_
+Right now I travel between Norway and Sardinia as I'm studying coaching in Norway.&#8221;_

-Here&#8217;s her experience&#8230;
+Here's her experience&#8230;

 <p>
   <span lang="EN-US">Adventures and new places are wonderful, but when many things are new and unfamiliar it is <span lang="EN-US">good and important <span lang="EN-US">to have some of your old comforts to bring back some familiarity.
 Like a good cup of tea, just the way you like it.
 But when this ‘last familiar thing’ also fails it can get a bit too overwhelming.